T

 museum

-Explore a diverse collection of Israeli and international art, from classical to contemporary.
-The museum's architecture is also a notable feature.
+Explore a diverse collection of Israeli and international art, with a strong focus on modern and contemporary works.
+The museum's architecture is also noteworthy, featuring striking contemporary designs.
+It offers a deep dive into the region's artistic landscape.

 3. Afternoon